ysyk2021/the-power-of-persistence-how-to-keep-moving-forward-when-the-going-gets-tough/src/chapter-7-1.md

-Chapter: Importance of Collaboration in Persistence
+Importance of Collaboration in Persistence
 ===================================================

 In this chapter, we will explore the significance of collaboration in fostering persistence.
 While persistence is often seen as an individual quality, the power of collaboration can greatly enhance one's ability to stay motivated and overcome challenges.
 Through shared goals, support systems, and diverse perspectives, collaboration plays a crucial role in sustaining long-term persistence.